 - A network of volunteers to connect with after school, especially if moving away from home

-- Seminars and resources that encourage students’ aspirations
+- Seminars and workshops that encourage success and develop skills and resources that encourage students' aspirations

 "I asked a chemistry question and they got back to me within 12 hours and it was really clear what I need to do and where I was going wrong"

 Seymour College Student

 - Motivated and well-supported students

 - Classroom resources such as wiki and quizzes, and other educational material